 Bristol isn’t always great at working together.
 We will be looking for new ways to connect people and businesses in Bristol to highlight the areas where more needs to be done and make this happen.
 We have begun to do this for young people by teaming up with the Square Food Foundation, based at The Park in Knowle, to teach young people skills in the kitchen that allow them to get qualified and find a job in the future.

-This project launched last year.
+This project launched in 2017.
 The young people who got involved had little or no experience in the kitchen but went on to design a menu for our Autumn Feast and cook for more than 200 people.
-Our new batch of young chefs started up in the Square Food kitchen a few weeks ago, this time part of a much bigger, 12 week course at the end of which they will leave with a B-Tech and invaluable experience in a professional environment.
+Following the success of that pilot project it has developed into How To Be A Chef, a much bigger, 12 week course which has been running twice a year.
+This course gives the young chefs training two days a week at the Square Food kitchen and one day per week out and about on placements in professional kitchens, many provided by our Better Business members.
+At the end of the course the graduates leave with a B-Tech and invaluable experience in a professional environment.
+Many of these graduates have gone on to pursue careers in the food industry.

 We’ve also had many amazing success stories from our work experience programme, such as Meena.
 She joined us for a week placement and went on to become our full-time editorial assistant.
 She is now working at The Times.

-We’re looking to expand on this by running a project for young filmmakers with boomsatsuma called Stories from the City.
+We have expanded on the success of How To Be A Chef and have launched a pilot course for young filmmakers with boomsatsuma and funded by Quartet Community Foundation, called Stories from the City.
 This will give young people the opportunity to make their own films while being mentored by some of Bristol’s leading filmmakers, with the aim of screening the shorts at one of Bristol’s leading film festivals as well as in a number of the city’s independent cinemas.

 These projects have been focused around creating opportunities for young people, but we will be looking to expand this based on the feedback we get.